jake-webbernet/vue-js-test/README.md

 Probably the biggest issue I had was not using Babel in the spec transforms.
 Without adding the Babel transform the jest config, as well as `plugin-transform-modules-commonjs` to the babel config, I was receiving
   `SyntaxError: Cannot use import statement outside a module`

+## main.js

+Main js servers as the entrypoint for webpacker which actually loads Vue and attaches the components to the page.